slok/pod-exec-guard-kubewebhook-tutorial/README.md

 ## Introduction

-This is a tutorial that shows how to develop a [Kubernetes admission webhooks][k8s-webhooks].
+This is a tutorial that shows how to develop a [Kubernetes admission webhook][k8s-webhooks].

 To explain this, the tutorial is split in 5 videos.

-We will create a webhook from scratch that will try to recreate the webhook that [this post][wh-post] describes.
+We will create a webhook from scratch that will try to recreate the webhook that **[this post][wh-post]** describes.

 ## The problem to solve

-When a user makes an `exec` operation on a pod, we mark that pod and set a TTL when that TTL expires, the pod will be deleted.
+When a user makes an `exec` operation on a pod, we mark that pod and set a TTL, when that TTL expires, the pod will be deleted.

-The tutorial is based on [kubewebhook] to develop the webhook and uses [kube-janitor] to delete the pods after a specific TTL.
+The tutorial is based on [kubewebhook] to develop the webhook, and uses [kube-janitor] to delete the pods after a specific TTL expires.

 ## Disclaimer